VenkatRagven/taxback-app/README.md

 3. Navigate to `http://localhost:4200/` in browser.
 4. The app will automatically reload if you change any of the source files.

+##(the severity issue mentioned in the git repository is of bootstrap vesrions and it is not going to impact the appication perfomance or runtime)